aurbano/robinhood-node/README.md

 Before using these methods, make sure you have initialized Robinhood using the snippet above.

-*Feel free to send a pull request expanding this with examples or info about the return objects*

 ### `investment_profile(callback)`
 Get the current user's investment profile.